icy-arctic-fox/spectator/README.md

 The syntax is the same as what you would expect from modern RSpec.
 The "expect" syntax is recommended and the default, however the "should" syntax is also available.
 Your specs must be wrapped in a `Spectator.describe` block.
-All other blocks inside the top-level block may use `describe` and `context`.
+All other blocks inside the top-level block may use `describe` and `context` without the `Spectator.` prefix.

 Here's a minimal spec to demonstrate: